Crux

 generateObjectFn

-Pre-bound GenerateObjectFn for @crux/core APIs (judges, extraction).
+Pre-bound GenerateObjectFn for @use-crux/core APIs (judges, extraction).
 Pass model per-call.

 Signature: GenerateObjectFn(opts: { model, system?, prompt, schema }) => Promise<{ object: T }>